mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 }
 ```

 The entire response is sent as a JWT format.
-So the final response will look like
+So the final response will look like:

 ```
   "response" : "base64urlencode(header).base64urlencode(payload).base64urlencode(signature)"
 ```
 ---

-## 6.3 Certificates
+## Certificates
 The MOSIP server would provide the following retrieve encryption certificate API which is white-listed to the management servers of the device provider or their partners.

 **Encryption Certificate Request URL**